vishvAsa/notes/power/motion/chimney.md

 title = "Chimney"
 +++

+## Intro
+- The addition of chimneys, in all cases, reduces smoke pollution.
+It also increases combustion efficiency due to the chimney effect - more effectively pulling fresh air.
+- Chimney effect - height of the chimney is directly proportional to the pressure with which cold air gets sucked in.

 ## Parameters
 - Suction power.
 Should suffice to change air 10 times per hour.
 This means 1000 m3/h for 353 sqft space (10ft high ceiling).
 1186 m3/hr for 419 cuft space.
 50 m3/hr for 1780 cuft.
   - Alternate guide: If kitchen is in separate room, 600 m3/h suffices.
 Else, good to go for 1200 m3/h.